Skip to main content

 health.ophp@state.mn.us

-About the PHN residency for new graduates
+About the PHN Residency

 For more information on how this residency was developed, see Larsen, R., Ashley, J., Ellens, T., Frauendienst, R., Jorgensen, R. K., & Zelenak, M. (2018).
 Development of a new graduate public health nurse residency program using the core competencies of public health nursing.
 Public Health Nursing, 35(6), 606–612.